14 timeless branding books you need to read in 2024

 • 240 pages

 As befits its topic, Identity Designed looks beautiful — this coffee-table styled book is a celebration of some of the work of the world’s finest visual branding designers.
-Presenting sixteen case studies from studios in Stockholm, London, Sao Paolo, and Kyiv, Identity Designed is intended “not only for designers, but for business owners who want to improve their work with a greater understanding of how good design is good business.”
+This is one of the best brand books that presents over 16 case studies from studios in Stockholm, London, Sao Paolo, and Kyiv, Identity Designed is intended “not only for designers, but for business owners who want to improve their work with a greater understanding of how good design is good business.”

 Airey is a leading freelance designer, having worked for clients including Yellow Pages and Berthier Associates.
 He writes two of the most popular graphic design blogs on the net, including Logo Design Love, promoting his favorite design activity.